Assignment of Application

-What is a scientific review administrator (SRA)?
-SRAs have multiple responsibilities including: analyzing the scientific content of grant applications; identifying the scientists invited to serve on review committees; assigning the applications each member will review; organizing and running peer-review meetings to assess grant applications; providing applicants with a succinct written summary statement explaining how the review committee viewed the applications.
+What is a Scientific Review Officer (SRO)?
+SROs have multiple responsibilities including: analyzing the scientific content of grant applications; identifying the scientists invited to serve on review committees; assigning the applications each member will review; organizing and running peer-review meetings to assess grant applications; providing applicants with a succinct written summary statement explaining how the review committee viewed the applications.

 Once you have submitted your application, it is then assigned to an NIH Institute or Center for potential funding, and to a review group in order for it to be assessed for its scientific merit.